carbon-language/carbon-lang/docs/project/going_public.md

 -   A critical mass of Carbon evolutionary decisions need broader field experience to determine the right choice.
--   Community members are ready to make a long-term commitment to Carbon.
--   Carbon has support from multiple organizations and individuals.
+-   Declared intent to use Carbon from multiple organizations and individuals.
 -   Carbon has a prototype implementation.
 -   Carbon's potential can be demonstrated.
 -   Learning material is available for Carbon.